-Depending upon a participant’s specific needs, the following elements may be included in his or her personalized treatment plan at Cove Forge of Erie:
+Depending upon a participant’s specific needs while in a program at our treatment center, the following elements may be included in his or her personalized treatment plan at Cove Forge of Erie:

-Treatment methods and models: In order to provide a vibrant and dynamic treatment experience that best prepares all participants to successfully pursue long-term recovery, Cove Forge of Erie incorporates a variety of treatment methods and models.
-The following are among the models and methods that a participant may experience during his or her time in treatment with us:
+Treatment methods and models: In order to provide a vibrant and dynamic treatment experience that best prepares all participants to successfully pursue long-term recovery, Cove Forge of Erie incorporates a variety of treatment methods and models in the programs at our treatment center.
+The following are among the models and methods that a participant may experience during his or her time in programming at our treatment center:

 - Reality Therapy — This form of therapy focuses on responsible behaviors instead of on feelings and attitudes.
 Reality therapy is oriented on the present moment, with an emphasis on conscious value judgments and the natural consequences of behaviors.

-- Client-Centered Supportive Therapy — This therapeutic model encourages participants to become less defensive, open themselves to experiences, explore themselves, and make changes.
+- Client-Centered Supportive Therapy — This therapeutic model offered in programming at our treatment center encourages participants to become less defensive, open themselves to experiences, explore themselves, and make changes.
 One of the essential components of this model is that it takes place in a therapist-created atmosphere of genuineness, acceptance, and deep understanding.

-- Rational Emotive Behavior Therapy (REBT) — This therapeutic model is based upon the assumption that human beings are born with a potential for both rational and irrational thinking.
+- Rational Emotive Behavior Therapy (REBT) — This therapeutic model offered in programming at our treatment center is based upon the assumption that human beings are born with a potential for both rational and irrational thinking.
 REBT insists that blame is at the core of most emotional disturbances, and that people do not need to be accepted and loved, even though it may desirable.

 - Cognitive Behavioral Therapy (CBT) — The rationale behind CBT is that all behavior is learned, including maladaptive behavior, and that individuals are both producers and products of their environments.
 The general goal of CBT is to create new conditions for learning.